vandeven/vandeven.github.io/abstracts.md

 # Abstracts

+## Creepy Crawly Chronicles

+(Joint presentation with <a href="https://mostlynerdless.de/">Johannes Bechberger</a> & <a href="https://maritvandijk.com/">Marit van Dijk</a>)

+When attending conferences, we mostly hear success stories of problems solved with new and trendy technologies.
+And while success stories are nice, it can be more educational and fun to see how things can catastrophically go wrong and what we can learn from these failures.
+In this talk, we will discuss (in)famous bugs found in the wild, ranging from strange inconveniences to bugs that rigged elections, bankrupt companies, or made things literally explode.

 ## Empowering Your Development with FP: Understanding and Practice

 There are a lot of talks about the newest tools libraries and frameworks but sometimes it is good to take a step back and think about the underlying problems they are trying to solve.
 In this talk we will go into the 4 fundamental aspects within software engineering; problem solving and managing state, errors and side effects.
 We will offer solutions and trade-offs (so no silver bullets) and you might learn some tricks for problem solving as well.
 This talk will contain a bit of theory, but we will mostly focus on the practical side so you can use the given solutions in your code-base tomorrow.